zygao930/MDAS-GNN/README.md

 A PyTorch implementation of MDAS-GNN for predicting traffic accident risks on urban road networks.

+> **Note:** This project is currently under active development.
+We are still working on improvements and updates.

 ## Overview

 MDAS-GNN models traffic accident risk through three complementary perspectives: